stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 - Historical trending
 - Issue remediation
-Historical trending shows API call counts, durations, and response status.
-These three simple metrics can answer questions like
+Historical trending uses API call counts, durations, and response status to answer questions like:

-- Capacity planning: How do API call counts vary over time
+- Capacity planning
   - How does application use vary during the day, week, month, quarter, seasonally  - What rate is my application use increasing
   - Do I need to scale for periodic peak use
-  - When do I need to scale as application use increases
+  - When will I need to scale based on application use forcasts
 - Load based problem analysis
   - Do some problems only occur under load
   - What services are my weakest links and need some love